Overlooked teams up with newspapers to fight fake news – TechCrunch

 “Instead of posts, videos, memes, all of the above, there’s only news articles,” he continued.
 “One day in the future, our content moderators will be able to actually vet all the content on our system.”

 But without those social posts and memes, what’s going to bring readers to the app?
-For one Sehremelis said Overlooked is the “fastest way and the easiest way to share a news article with your friend.”
+For one, Sehremelis said Overlooked is the “fastest way and the easiest way to share a news article with your friend.”
 This is also where the partnerships with student newspapers come in.

 Sehremelis is a recent USC alum, and he participated in the school’s Blackstone LaunchPad powered by Techstars.
 He recalled visiting the offices of the USC newspaper, the Daily Trojan, and seeing printed newspapers stacked to the ceiling — which seemed like a wasted expense that’s disconnected from the way students actually get their news.
 This, in turn, led him “down the rabbit hole of the newspaper industry as a whole,” where he learned about broader circulation and revenue challenges.